Become One of the Write People!

 Undergraduates must work 10 to 40 hours a week, and graduates must work 10 to 20 hours a week.

 Please keep in mind that you might have to spend an hour or two each week outside of work preparing to lead the weekly grammar sessions.
-After your first semester, you might not have to spend time outside the lab to prepare.
+After your first semester, you might not need to spend time outside the lab to prepare.

 Will the Writing Lab work with me on my schedule?